sammydigits/sammydigits.github.io/about.md

 &nbsp;

-Ps, this blog is built using Jekyll, and is hosted on Github pages.
+Ps, this site is built using Jekyll, and is hosted on Github pages.